Have you ever entered a situation and been knocked off your feet by all of the things you didn’t consider?

 1. Your Land

-But you’ll also want to consider your land because if you have a small chunk of land, you may need something less extravagant.
+You’ll also have to consider your land because if you have a small chunk of land, you may need something less extravagant.

-However, if you have more acreage, then you need something that isn’t going to wear you our getting around it either.
+However, if you have more acreage, then you need something that isn’t going to wear you out when getting around either.
 That defeats the whole purpose.

 2. Your Budget